 OHSU # 0681-L

-The Numbers Corpus is a collection of naturally produced numbers.
+Technology 0681-L, the Numbers Corpus is a collection of naturally produced numbers.
 The utterances were taken from other CSLU telephone speech data collections, and include isolated digit strings, continuous digit strings, and ordinal/cardinal numbers.
 A total of 23902 files are included in this corpus.

 The data in this corpus were collected over telephone lines.
 They were collected from both analog and digital phone lines.